Maintenance Technician II

 The selected candidate will drive between assigned properties to provide ongoing general maintenance repairs and implement preventive maintenance to safeguard the asset’s physical structure and fixtures.

-For almost 50 years, PPL has created housing and stabilized neighborhoods by working with nonprofit partners, neighborhood groups, and agencies to build or renovate nearly 2,000 affordable housing units.
+For 50 years, PPL has created housing and stabilized neighborhoods by working with nonprofit partners, neighborhood groups, and agencies to build or renovate nearly 2,000 affordable housing units.
 Today, PPL owns or manages a portfolio of more than 1,600 affordable or supportive housing units throughout the Twin Cities metro area.

 Essential Duties and Responsibilities: